SERVIR-Amazonia/suriname-training/change-detection-1/02_Datasets.md

 }
 ```

 In the third function, we generate several spectral indices from the pre-existing spectral bands that might be useful for distinguishing between different land cover classes.
 The indices are added as new bands to each image.
-They are all normalized difference indinces, so their values range from -1 to 1.
+In the indeces we are using, the difference of the variables divided is by their sum.
+This is referred to as a **normalized difference** equation, and the resulting value will always fall between −1 and 1.
+First, we calculate the indices using the built-in `normalizedDifference()` function.
+Then, rename each image band with the built-in `rename()` function.

 Working with indices known to highlight the land cover conditions before and after a change event of interest is a good starting point for any change detection workflow.
 For example, the Normalized Difference Water Index is good for mapping water level changes during flooding events; the Normalized Burn Ratio is good at detecting soil brightness; and the Normalized Difference Vegetation Index is good for tracking changes in vegetation (although this index does saturate quickly).
 In some cases, using derived band combinations that have been customized to represent the phenomenon of interest is is best, such as using the Normalized Difference Fraction Index to monitor forest degradation.

-**NDVI:** Normalized Difference Vegetation Index - quantifies vegetation by measuring the difference between near-infrared (which vegetation strongly reflects) and red light (which vegetation absorbs)
+- **NDVI:** Normalized Difference Vegetation Index - vegetation health/presence; quantifies vegetation by measuring the difference between near-infrared (which vegetation strongly reflects) and red light (which vegetation absorbs)

-**NDMI:** Normalized Difference Moisture Index - determines vegetation water content (calculated as a ratio between the NIR and SWIR values)
+- **NDMI:** Normalized Difference Moisture Index - vegetation water content; determines vegetation water content (calculated as a ratio between the NIR and SWIR values)

-**MNDWI:** Modified Normalized Difference Water Index - uses green and SWIR bands for the enhancement of open water features (diminishes built-up area features that are often correlated with open water in other indices)
+- **MNDWI:** Modified Normalized Difference Water Index - open water; uses green and SWIR bands for the enhancement of open water features (diminishes built-up area features that are often correlated with open water in other indices)

+Looking at the spectral curves of different objects, we can begin to pick out which bands (wavelengths) of light can be most useful in making indices that distinguish between these different objects.

 <img align="center" src="../images/change-detection-1/spectralsignatures.png" hspace="15" vspace="10" width="600">